Lightning-AI/pytorch-lightning/docs/source/lightning_cli/lightning_cli_advanced.rst

     python main.py fit --optimizer AdamW

-This method is supported by all the registry classes
+This method is supported by all the registry classes.